 Petersen Film Collection: 1955-1975

-The Petersen film collection is comprised from 8mm and super 8mm film shot by Andy and Florence Petersen within the Whistler Area from 1955-1975.
+The Petersen film collection is comprised of 8mm and super 8mm film shot by Andy and Florence Petersen within the Whistler Area from 1955-1975.

 Florence and Andy on their wedding day in 1967.

 Longtime Whistler resident "Flossie" Petersen witnessed many changes to the Whistler community throughout its history - evolving from a cottage community to an international resort.
-Florence, a teacher from Burnaby, and four other teachers bought a cottage on Alta Lake in 1955, where they spent many fun-filled holidays and weekends swimming, hiking, and socializing.
-You could say they were the first Wave of "weekend warriors" to discover Whistler.
+Florence, a teacher from Burnaby, bought a cottage on Alta Lake in 1955 with four other teachers, where they spent many fun-filled holidays and weekends swimming, hiking, and socializing.
+You could say they were the first wave of "weekend warriors" to discover Whistler.

 Florence met her husband Andy, a carpenter, at a Saturday night party at Rainbow Lodge and they married in 1967.
-Florence continued to teach in Burnaby, but spent her weekends with Andy at Alta Lake, until she retired from teaching in 1983 and moved to Whistler permanently.
+Florence continued to teach in Burnaby, but spent her weekends with Andy at Alta Lake.
+In 1983 Florence retired from teaching and moved to Whistler permanently.

-Florence and Andy had an incredible impact on the community with Florence serving many years as a marriage commissioner, and Andy being involved with many construction projects such as serving as the building superintendent at the Rendezvous on Blackcomb during its construction.
+Florence and Andy had an incredible impact on the community.
+Florence served many years as a marriage commissioner and Andy was involved with many construction projects, including serving as the building superintendent at the Rendezvous Lodge on Blackcomb during its construction.